 907-770-8406

-• Creating consistency and predictability in our grantmaking.
+Creating consistency and predictability in our grantmaking.
 Like for many other nonprofits, the COVID-19 pandemic has had a deep impact on our programming.
 Specifically for our grantmaking program, COVID-19 meant that our regular grantmaking has been more or less on pause for the past three years.
 This year, in 2023, we are excited to be relaunching an annual grant cycle.
 Not only does this mean that applicants across the state will be able to know what to expect of our funding opportunities and timelines, but it also means that we will be able to gather meaningful feedback to continue to improve our grantmaking year-to-year.
-To that end, if there are comments or suggestions you would like to share about what is working and what could continue to be improved, we welcome you to fill out this anonymous survey.
+To that end, if there are comments or suggestions you would like to share about what is working and what could continue to be improved, we welcome you to fill out the anonymous survey linked in the section below.

 This work is ongoing and always in process.
 As we work toward more equitable grantmaking practices, we welcome feedback.
 If there are comments or suggestions you would like to share about what is working and what could continue to be improved, we welcome you to fill out this anonymous survey.